leandroagudelo189/jekyll-now/2018-05-07-Åsa-Segerstolpe.md

 - Develpment of single-cell high throughput methods
 - Understanding disease circuitry in type-1 and type-2 diabetes
-- Mapping individual cellular profiles will generate a better understanding of how single cells work together and how thesse interconnected networks are disrupted during pathological processes
+- Mapping individual cellular profiles will generate a better understanding of how single cells work together and how these interconnected networks are disrupted during pathological processes

 # Publications